Legg Calve Perthes Disease

 Treatment will depend on the child's age.
 The goal is to ease pain and improve motion.
 This may be done with:

-Surgery may be done in children who are not helped by other methods.
-It will help keep the head of the thigh bone in place.
+Children who are not helped by other methods may need surgery to keep the head of the thigh bone in place.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.